 During an initial pilot project and the five years of the grant, BHM served more than 5,000 people with marriage and relationship education seminars, relationship inventories and coaching, premarital counseling, and mentoring.
 Nearly 3,000 of those from Weld County were researched by UNC and indicated significant improvement in the areas of effective communication and problem solving.
 Couples experienced less marital distress and more marital satisfaction as results of their participation in BHM.
 The UNC research is accessible on the "RESEARCH" page of this website.

-Considering the positive outcomes of the program, we have continued offering our services in Adams County, Colorado.
+Considering the positive outcomes of the program, we have continued offering our services in Douglas County, Colorado.
 But with no government funding we must now charge some minimal fees (although scholarships are also often available).
 BHM continues to offer the same empirically-researched, outcomes-based programs that teach the healthy habits for healthy marriages that have been consistently validated by more than four decades of research.